Pedestrian Accident Attorneys in NYC

 A careful review of the laws and the facts helps our lawyers assess whether we can prove a driver’s liability.
 One clear indicator of liability is evidence that a traffic law was violated.
 Even when police do not cite an at-fault driver in an accident, our attorneys may be able to prove in civil court that a traffic violation precipitated the crash and establish responsibility for the resulting injury.

 Traffic offenses we look for are:

 Here to help when you need it most

 Pedestrian accidents can be the most serious, because victims have no protection between themselves and a moving vehicle.
 If you or a loved one has been injured, let our lawyers see what they can do to help you and your family.
-Contact Barasch McGarry Salzman & Penson online or at 844.302.8312 for a free consultation.
+Contact Barasch & McGarry online or at 844.302.8312 for a free consultation.